readysetmark/WealthPulse/Readme.md

 		- platform (OS X vs Windows)
 		>> Partially done
 	- [ ] Icon and rename and change 'Electron' app name to 'WealthPulse'
+- Ultimately abandoned this approach -- the overhead of Electron just isn't worth it

 Tooling
 - [x] Setup CI
 	- [x] TravisCI
 	- [x] Appveyor
 - [x] Switch from nuget to Paket

+Price Scraping
+- [x] Retry after delay if fetching prices fails (happens if no internet is available) instead of waiting a full day to retry

+Types
+- [x] Review all types for consistency
+- [x] Symbol Price: Hard-coded line number to -1 -- feels like a hack

+### Someday/Maybe Improvements

+Infrastructure
+- [ ] Convert/update project to .NET 6 (Core)
+	- [ ] Replace NancyFX
+- [ ] Replace TravisCI (it's dead) -- maybe Appveyor too?
 - [ ] Convert unit tests to xUnit + Unquote or Expecto?
 - [ ] Add a real logger
 - [ ] Use npm/FAKE/grunt/gulp automation?